MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/advanced-guide.md

 ## Data Manager: Entities
 Once ingesting the data, you can quickly evaluate how complete and useful it is using the ***Entities*** screen which is available through the *Entities* tab in the left-side menu.
 If you suspect that your ingested data is not complete or useful enough, you can import more data using the *Import Data* icon as highlighted below.
 You can also export the entities table to a csv file by clicking the *Export Data* botton next to it.

-(Entities screen with highlighted )
+[7]

 The ***Entities*** table includes four columns.
 The app automatically identifies values for these four columns within your ingested data sources and if the identification fails it returns *NA*.
-Both for *NA* and all the other values, it is recommended to go over the table and make any corrections to it by using the *Edit Data* botton that as shown below:
+Both for *NA* and all the other values, it is recommended to go over the table and make any corrections to it by using the *Edit Data* botton as shown below:

-()
+[7 again, with no highlighting, will need to be fixed later]

 Now we will explore these four columns, going left to right:
 - **Name**: The names of your data entities.
 Those may range from Account to Activity to many other categories.
 Moreover, note that if there is a warning sign next to one of the entities names, it implies that the data for that entity didn't load successfully.
-- **Last Update**: Answers the question *When was the last time this entity's data was last updated?* It is recommended to update your ingested data each time your data had changed in one or more of your data sources.
-That can be done by clicking the *Data Update* botton as shown below:
+- **Last Update**: Answers the question *When was the last time this entity's data was last updated?*

-()

-- **Lifecycle Phase**: A typical customer journey goes from Awereness, to Engagement, to Buying (or Conversion), to Service (or Support) , to Advocacy.
-Within this column each entity is mapped to a specific phase within this journey so your future ability to acto upon the data becomes more targeted and ROI-optimized.
+- **Lifecycle Phase**: A typical customer journey goes from Awereness, to Engagement, to Fulfillement (or Conversion), to Service (or Support) , to Advocacy.
+Within this column each entity is mapped to a specific phase within this journey so your future ability to act upon the data becomes more targeted and ROI-optimized.
 - **Type**: The types of your data entities.
 In some cases will be the same as your entities names while in others can be different.

 ## Data Manager: Configuration